 If your healthcare provider thinks you might have stomach cancer, you’ll need certain exams and tests to be sure.
 Diagnosing stomach cancer starts with your healthcare provider asking you questions.
-He or she will ask you about your health history, your symptoms, risk factors, and family history of disease.
-Your healthcare provider will also give you a physical exam.
+You'll be asked about your health history, your symptoms, risk factors, and family history of disease.
+Your healthcare provider will also do a physical exam.

 What tests might I need?